jsvine/csvcat/README.md

 Efficiently concatenate CSVs (or other tabular text files), stripping extra header lines.
 So far, is the fastest non-compiled script I've been able to devise.
 Plenty open to improvements and suggestions.

+Should work on Linux and OSX.
+Please file an issue if not.

 ## Usage

 ```
 ./csvcat.sh file1 file2 [...] > concatenated.csv
 ```

+`csvcat` prints the entirety of `file1`, plus all but the first lines of the remaining files, to `stdout`.
+In the command above, this output is redirected to a new file, `concatenated.csv`.

 ## Installation